Hi, I'm Amy.

 10 years of blogging on the topics of user experience, design, applied anthropology, research, careers, and organizational culture.

-Interview with Debbie Levitt (available on Youtube and Delta CX podcast)
+Chat with Debbie Levitt about various UXR topics (available on Delta CX Youtube and podcast)

 Panel with Adam Gamwell for the Brandeis University Seminar Series: New Career Trajectories for the PhD